kfrlib/kfr/docs/docs/dft/dft.md

 For a fixed power-of-two transform with caller-owned twiddles and no execution scratch storage, see the [low-level ngFFT API](ngfft.md).

+> [!note]
+> The DFT module is enabled by default with Clang and GCC, but disabled by
+> default with MSVC.
+Enable it explicitly in an MSVC build with
+> `-DKFR_ENABLE_DFT=ON`.
+MSVC DFT performance may be lower than with Clang or
+> GCC, particularly for complex algorithms.

 ## Transform convention and normalization

 For a complex sequence $x[n]$ of length $N$, KFR's direct (forward) transform